 So now moving from business strategy to embedding in your business practices…

-Step 3.
-Commit to ‘SMART’ goals incl. business metrics
+Commit to ‘SMART’ goals incl. business goals

 As “Peter Drucker” once said “Only what gets measures, gets managed”.
 This is no different in the arena of sustainability.
 This requires consistency and unambiguity in the reporting of progress.
 In doing so there are two main elements that should be considered here: